 Sorry, you must log in to save an item.

-Most likely, you’ve experienced dry skin at one point or another, so you know how uncomfortable it can be.
+You’ve likely experienced dry skin at one point or another, so you know how uncomfortable it can be.
 General dryness, aka a loss of skin’s natural moisture, is a common skin care concern shared by many—and skin dryness doesn’t discriminate against skin types.
-For example, you could have oily skin around your T-zone and still experience dryness on your cheeks from time to time.
+For example, you can have oily skin around your T-zone and still experience dryness on your cheeks from time to time.
 Sometimes, it can be hard to tell if you have a naturally dry skin type or if there is something else causing your dryness.
-Here, we explain seven of the most common causes of dry skin, from the weather to lack of exfoliation.
+Here, we explain what causes dry skin, from the weather to a lack of exfoliation.
 Plus, we’re sharing how to hydrate dry skin with a proper skin care routine.

-There’s a reason your skin gets extra dry and chapped-feeling during the winter time.
-Dry, cold air draws the moisture out of your skin.
-Additionally, if you're living in or visiting a cold-weathered climate, you’re also likely spending time indoors—and indoor heat is extremely drying.
-These conditions will facilitate dryness and call for extra moisture.
-To help combat the effects of dry air, try using a hydrating facial serum that’s formulated with hyaluronic acid, layered underneath your facial moisturizer.
-Reach for the L'Oréal Paris Revitalift Derm Intensives 1.5% Pure Hyaluronic Acid Serum and apply it onto freshly-cleansed skin before you put on your moisturizer.
+To help combat the effects of dry air, try using a hydrating facial serum that’s formulated with hyaluronic acid.
+Reach for the L’Oréal Paris Revitalift Derm Intensives 1.5% Pure Hyaluronic Acid Serum and apply it onto freshly-cleansed skin before you put on your moisturizer.

 When indoors, you can also follow the American Academy Of Dermatology’s (AAD) recommendation of using a humidifier to put moisture back in the air.
 For more on why you may want to invest in a humidifier, here’s How Using a Humidifier Can Benefit Your Skin.

-When dead skin cells build up on the surface of your skin, you may notice your complexion looking dry and dull.
-The build-up can also impede your hydrating products from working their best.
-To help slough away dead skin cells, along with other dirt and debris, reach for a gentle facial scrub, like the L'Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub.
+When dead skin cells build up on the surface of your skin, you may notice that your complexion sports a dry and dull appearance.
+The buildup can also impede your hydrating products from working their best.
+To help slough away dead skin cells, along with other dirt and debris, reach for a gentle facial scrub, like the L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub.

 Very hot water may feel relaxing in the moment, but unfortunately, it’s another common cause of dry skin.
 This is because hot water can strip your skin of its natural oils.
 Wash your face with lukewarm water instead and shower with the same.
 The AAD also recommends keeping your showers short to help with dry skin relief.

-Unfortunately, if your dry skin isn’t caused by any of the above, it could be the case that there's an underlying skin condition, such as eczema, at play.
+If you find that your dry skin isn’t caused by any of the above, you may be wondering what else your dry skin could be a sign of.
+Unfortunately, it could be a clear indicator that there is an underlying skin condition, such as eczema, at play.
 If your dry skin persists even after you’ve attempted to hydrate it, make an appointment with a dermatologist and have it checked out.